What is Factory, and who is it for?

 What does it cover?

 Every month, experienced creatives deliver practical and interactive workshops online.
-There are breakout sessions after each session.
-So, it’s also a chance to connect and support other people during these difficult times.
+There are breakout groups during each session so people can connect to support each other, as well as ask questions.

 During 2020, there have been sessions on: